cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-3-step-by-step.rst

    **Add Service Wizard, Page 2:** Setting the dependencies (in this case, including Hive).

+**Choosing Role Assignments:** Ensure CDAP roles are assigned to hosts colocated with service or gateway roles for HBase, HDFS, Yarn, and (optionally) Hive.

 .. figure:: ../../_images/cloudera/cloudera-csd-04.png
    :figwidth: 100%
    :height: 526px